Antwerpen-Zuid railway station

 Antwerpen-Zuid (Antwerp South) is a railway station in the south of the city of Antwerp, Antwerp, Belgium.
 The old station opened on 10 July 1878 (goods) on the Lines 52 (1894) and 25A (1907).
 The old station building was demolished in 1965 and replaced with a stop in 1970 on the new through railway under the Scheldt river on the line 59.
 In 2006, the Butterfly Palace, designed by the Richard Rogers Partnership, was built on the location of the old station.
-It houses the Antwerp Courthouse.
+It houses the Antwerp Law Courts.

 Train services

 The following services currently the serve the station: